-In this article, we provide insight idea about China company foundation guide:
+In this article, we provide insight idea about China company Formation guide:

 Types of business presence in China

-Mentioned below are the three of the most common types of company formation in China.
+Mentioned below are three of the most common types of China company formation.
 Brief information about each is mentioned below:

-A Wholly Foreign Owned Enterprise (WFOE) is an independent limited liability legal entity, wholly owned by one or more foreign investors, wholly foreign-funded.
+A Wholly Foreign-Owned Enterprise (WFOE) is an independent limited liability legal entity, wholly-owned by one or more foreign investors, wholly foreign-funded.
 WFOEs may conduct business within their registered business scope.
-There has more and more companies tend to use service providers such as consulting and management services, etc.
+There are more and more companies tending to use service providers such as consulting and management services, etc.

 The establishment of a WFOE does not require investment minimum registered capital.
-WFOE is an independent company which develops its own strategy and make profits in Chinese market.
+WFOE is an independent company that develops its own strategy and makes profits in the Chinese market.

 The consulting WFOE has less registration process than Manufacturing and trading WFOE which is about 2 to 4 months.
-And the consulting WFOF only allowed to provide services.
+And the consulting WFOE only allowed to provide services.

 The trading WFOF refers to the transaction of products within the business scope of an enterprise.

-There has several advantages of setting WFOE in Shanghai Free Trade Zone, Foreign investors can spend less time to set up WFOF in Shanghai Free Trade Zone.
-In Shanghai Free Trade Zone, there has a prominent advantage that foreign investors can enjoy simplification of the procedure to applying for approval and registration within the Free Trade Zone.
+There are several advantages of setting WFOE in the Shanghai Free Trade Zone, Foreign investors can spend less time setting up WFOF in Shanghai Free Trade Zone.
+In the Shanghai Free Trade Zone, there has a prominent advantage that foreign investors can enjoy simplification of the procedure for applying for approval and registration within the Free Trade Zone.
 WFOE in the free zone will be treated as the same application procedure and requirements as inner investors.

 2. Representative Office (RO)